Skip to Content

 Moreover, the shooting guard could also perform one or more basketball moves to create separation from the defender that would be covering them.
 After that, the shooting guard could take the jump shot at the moment when separation occurs.

-Attack the rim
+By attacking the rim

 The shooting guard could utilize a quick first step to blow by their defender.
 From that point, the shooting guard could get to the rim and score before their defender could recover or before any helping defenders are able to limit or prevent the scoring opportunity.